-History – St Peter’s
+History of St Peter’s Church

-St Peter’s significance to Tiverton
+Significance of St Peter’s in Tiverton

-Only one doorway remains from this period, now in the north wall of the church.
-This was the entrance used by the Earls of Devon, the de Redvers family, who were given the lordship and manor of Tiverton by Henry I. Their Castle on the north side of the Church was completed in the first half of the 12th century.
+St Peter’s Church was rebuilt in stone on the site of the present chancel.
+The building was consecrated in 1073 by Leofric, first Bishop of Exeter.
+Only one doorway from that period still remains, now in the north wall of the church.
+This was the entrance used by the Earls of Devon, the de Redvers family, who were given the lordship and manor of Tiverton by Henry I. Their castle on the north side of the church was completed in the first half of the 12th century.

 At the end of the thirteenth century, the Manor and Castle of Tiverton passed to Hugh de Courtenay, who was created Earl of Devon in 1335 by Edward III.